A wary US watches Trump in criminal court, hoping for justice

 Trump himself has over the years complained that law enforcement was targeting him for political purposes, and his rhetoric has heightened since the New York case surfaced.

 On Wednesday, Trump called on his fellow Republicans in Congress to slash funding for the U.S. Justice Department and the FBI.
-A number of Republicans have expressed concern the case is a test of whether government can be weaponized against disfavored politicians.
+A number of Republican lawmakers have expressed concern the case is a test of whether government can be weaponized against disfavored politicians.

 About half of Americans think the investigations against Republican Trump are politically motivated actions by Democrats, a new Reuters/Ispos poll shows - including 36% of Democrats.
 Half of Americans, meanwhile believe Trump and some members of the Republican party are working to delegitimize law enforcement to prevent charges against Trump - including 30% of Republicans.